3 Ways to Reduce Your Energy Bill This Winter

-With the cooler temperatures that the winter brings to Charleston, South Carolina, homeowners may find an increase in both their heater usage and utility bills.
-If you're a Charleston homeowner concerned about rising energy costs, there are steps you can take to reduce your bill this winter.
+With winter temperatures in Charleston, South Carolina, homeowners typically see an increase in both their heating system use and utility bills.
+If you’re a Charleston homeowner concerned about rising energy costs, there are steps you can take to reduce your energy bill this winter.

 Use a Smart Thermostat